cloudn1ne/Mowgli/README.md

 This repo tracks my progress in reverse engineering the Yardforce GForce mainbord as used in the Yardforce 500 (and others) Mower Robots.

-In the end in would like to use it with [OpenMower](https://github.com/ClemensElflein/OpenMower) but without having to use that projects mainboard, instead recycling as much hardware as possible from the original GForce mainboard.
+Mowgli is compatible with [OpenMower](https://github.com/ClemensElflein/OpenMower) but without having to use that projects mainboard, instead recycling as much hardware as possible from the original GForce mainboard.
-There should be no irreversible modifications to the GForce board required.
+There should are no irreversible modifications to the GForce board required.

 ## Looking for MowgliRover ?